Emma Robinson (rower): Career

 Robinson won her first World Rowing Championship medal in 1993 as part of the women's coxless four that won bronze for Canada.
-Competing in the 1996 Summer Olympics, she rowed with Anna Van der Kamp in the coxless pairs but would finish fifth in the final.
-Robinson would win a silver though as part of the women's eight at those Olympics.
+Competing in the 1996 Summer Olympics, she rowed with Anna Van der Kamp in the coxless pairs but finished fifth in the final.
+Robinson won a silver though as part of the women's eight at those Olympics.
 At the next three Rowing World Championships she won the gold medal, first with Alison Korn in 1997 and 1998, and finally with Theresa Luke in 1999.
 Robinson overcame a thyroid cancer surgery in March 1999, despite the major health concern she competed on the women's eight team that won bronze at the 2000 Summer Olympics in Sydney.
 As the reigning three-time World Champions, Robinson and Luke were a medal favourite going into the women's coxless pairs in Sydney.
-That year though, they had struggled in races against the Romanian and Australian teams, ultimately the pair would finish fourth at the Olympics.
+That year though, they had struggled in races against the Romanian and Australian teams, ultimately the pair finished fourth at the Olympics.
 After the disappointing finish and recovery from cancer, Robinson stopped competing in the coxless pairs and instead only rowed on the Canadian women's eight team in 2001 before retiring.

 Personal

 Born in Montreal, Robinson grew up in Winnipeg, Manitoba.
 She went to high school at St. John's-Ravenscourt School in Winnipeg, graduating in 1989, and was named to the school's Sports Hall of Fame in 2009.
-Robinson would go on to row and study at the University of Toronto where she would study medicine, completing her studies in 2002, and then going on to two years of residency as a physician.
+Robinson went on to row and study at the University of Toronto where she studied medicine, completing her studies in 2002, and then going on to two years of residency as a physician.
 She was inducted to the U of T's Sports Hall of Fame in 2006.
-After her rowing career she works as radiologist in Belleville, Ontario.
+After her rowing career ended, she has worked as a radiologist in Belleville, Ontario.